civican/legisinfo/42-1/bills/C-22/bill_text.md

 ### Section 27

-  **(1)** The executive director is to be paid the remuneration that is fixed by the Governor in Council and is entitled to be paid reasonable travel and living expenses incurred in the exercise of their powers or the perform-ance of their duties or functions while absent from their ordinary place of work.
+  **(1)** The executive director is to be paid the remuneration that is fixed by the Governor in Council and is entitled to be paid reasonable travel and living expenses incurred in the exercise of their powers or the performance of their duties or functions while absent from their ordinary place of work.

   **(2)** The executive director is deemed to be a person employed in the public service for the purposes of the `Public Service Superannuation Act` and to be employed in the federal public administration for the purposes of the `Government Employees Compensation Act` and any regulations made under section 9 of the `Aeronautics Act`.